danionescu0/Website-checker/README.md

 # Website-checker
-Checks a list of urls from a file data source.
+This is a website down checker which supports running requests in paralel and can be installed on a development board.

+Main features:

+* Running requests in parallel
+* Each webpage from the checklist has a max timeout and a optionally regex list to check
 * Supports sending failed data to https://thingspeak.com
 * Has text to speech capabilities to verbally report the problem (optionally)
-* Supports raspberry pi integration having the ability to toggle a pin on and off.
+* Supports [raspberry pi](https://www.raspberrypi.org/) and [C.H.I.P](https://getchip.com/). development board integration having the ability to toggle a pin on and off.
 This can be usefull if you want to implement a physical alarm like a strobe light or a horn
-##

 ## What do you need
 * any machine or development board like Raspberry Pi, C.H.I.P, etc